Rocky Mountain Express: Post-production

 The five-year shooting schedule allowed Low and editor James Lahti the luxury of taking their time in the cutting room, letting the film rest for months at a time while working on other projects.
 Low and Lahti worked together to find period-appropriate music for the film, and the original score was created by Montreal composer Michel Cusson.
 Cusson also composed the music for Low’s previous six films.
 As a train buff, Low knew how demanding the fans would be about the details of the sound.
 In addition to the sound recording done on each shoot, an extra trip was taken solely for the purpose of recording every detail of the locomotive in action.
 Sound design and editing were done in Toronto by Peter Thillaye and his team.
 Like Lahti, Thillaye’s history with Low began with The Last Buffalo in 1989.
 The six-channel mix was also done in Toronto by Cory Mandel.

 Distribution

 Rocky Mountain Express had its world premiere on September 30, 2011, at the Canadian Museum of Civilization in Gatineau.
 Its American premiere took place on October 7, 2011, at the Museum of Science and Industry in Chicago.
+The film made up to $20 million in the first 2 years in the global box office.
 The film is distributed by The Stephen Low Company based in Dorval, Quebec.